pojogen/pojogen/README.md

 * Add com.pojogen.api.apt.PojoGenAnnotationProcessor as a Java annotation processor
 * Add the built pojogen.jar and its [dependencies](build.gradle) to the compiler classpath

-The following example illustrate an installation of pojogen:
+The following example illustrates an installation of pojogen:
 * [Example: Gradle-based project using development version of pojogen](https://github.com/pojogen/pojogen-example-gradle-dev)

 ## Supported Platforms